 12. Take a walking tour with Gully Tours

 If you would like to learn more about the history of Fort Kochi and discover some local hidden gems then I would highly recommend taking a walking tour with Gully Tours.

-I took their spice trail route which was more of a historical walking tour which took you through the Portuguese, Dutch and British colonial era.
+I took their spice trail route which was more of a historical walking tour that took you through the Portuguese, Dutch, and British colonial eras.

 We also visited more of the contemporary bohemian side of Fort Kochi and popped into some of the art cafés while we were here.
-One of my favourites was the Pepper House which sells fair trade coffee.
+One of my favourites was Pepper House which sells fair-trade coffee.
 The café is located in an old Pepper Exchange!

-We also explored the Indian side of Fort Kochi which was where the Keralites have lived for centuries, even through the colonial rule.
+We also explored the Indian side of Fort Kochi which was where the Keralites have lived for centuries, even throughout the colonial rule.

 While we were here we had a look in the many fruit markets, shops and got to have a local dining experience.

 Kayeez Rahmathulla Café is a favourite local dining place that is packed from morning until night.
 While you’re here you can try the local cuisine including Kerala Paratha and their tasty mutton curry.

 The great news is this place is cheap and cheerful so you can have a feast for around 150 rupees.